We, the members of the Paideia Group, hold these truths to be the principles of the Paideia Program:

 —The Paideia Group

-As part of The Paideia Proposal, the Paideia Group outlined a comprehensive course of study that incorporates three complementary instructional techniques or columns.
+As part of The Paideia Proposal, the Paideia Group outlined a comprehensive course of study that incorporates Three Columns of Instruction—complementary instructional techniques.